So you’re excited to try snowshoeing, but maybe you’re a little unsure what you need to take with you and what you need to wear.

 Gaiters – If your waterproof trousers don’t have snow cuffs, and even if they do, sometimes a pair of gaiters are worth bringing as an extra defence against snow entering your walking boots!
 You would be amazed how much snow gets kicked up your legs at the back from the snowshoes.

-PLB – (optional) A Personal Locator Beacon is very much an optional extra, as they are quite expensive, but if you find yourself heading into the mountains on your own more and more, it may be something you want to consider investing in.
-Whether its a Garmin InReach or a Spot Tracker, they allow you to contact emergency services via satellite even when there is no phone signal.
-They can offer both you, and your friends and family, peace of mind when you’re heading to more remote locations.
+PLB / Satellite Messenger – (optional) Personal Locator Beacons and Satellite Messengers are quite expensive, but if you find yourself heading into the mountains on your own more and more it may be something you want to consider investing in.
+Both offer an SOS emergency feature, they allow you to contact emergency services via satellite even when there is no phone signal, but the Satellite Messenger also allows you to update tracking maps and send messages to loved ones.

 Avalanche Safety Equipment – If you are heading into more adventurous terrain and away from the groomed marked trails, then you are likely to need avalanche safety equipment; transceiver, shovel and probe.
 Make sure every member of your group is carrying these three items, and even more importantly make sure they all know how to use them and be able to read the snow conditions.
 If you are in any doubt, take a qualified International Mountain Leader with you.